-Developing strategic, Buyer-Centric Demand Generation Programs is not an overnight endeavor.
-It takes time to develop Buyer insights, understand their purchase path and create compelling content.
+Developing strategic, buyer-centric demand marketing programs is not an overnight endeavor.
+It takes time to develop buyer insights, understand their purchase path and create compelling content.
 There is a big difference between doing it right versus “right now.”
 Check out Planning for Future Growth: Implementing Perpetual Demand Generation Before it is an Emergency.

 It is Not Either/Or

-Demand Generation is not a question of inbound vs. outbound.
+Strategic Demand Marketing is not a question of inbound vs. outbound.
 It is how inbound and outbound can be integrated to have the best conversation possible with Buyers and customers.
-There is no single tactic that is as effective as an overall Demand Generation strategy that incorporates multiple tactics moving towards your revenue goals.
+There is no single tactic that is as effective as an overall demand marketing strategy that incorporates multiple tactics moving towards your revenue goals.
 This is the one of the most crucial things that a CMO must know and understand about demand marketing.

 Which is more valuable, a content offer with 100 downloads and 10 sourced opportunities or one with 10,000 downloads and 1 sourced opportunity?
 And more importantly, can you even identify which content sourced opportunities?

 It’s About the Money

-Demand Generation is focused on driving sustainable revenue and maximizing customer lifetime value.
+Strategic Demand Marketing is focused on driving sustainable revenue and maximizing customer lifetime value.
 It is not about “net new” leads … or likes, retweets, opens, clicks or web impressions.
-Which is more valuable, a content offer with 100 downloads and 10 sourced opportunities or one with 10,000 downloads and 1 sourced opportunity?
+Strategic Demand Marketing asks which is more valuable: a content offer with 100 downloads and 10 sourced opportunities or one with 10,000 downloads and 1 sourced opportunity?
 And more importantly, can you even identify which content sourced opportunities?
 Your CMO must know and be able to articulate the results of a demand marketing program – and that only comes with the ability to track engagement throughout the lifecycle.
 For more on how to do that, read the Demand Marketing KPIs and Metrics to Monitor.

 It Does Not Stop

-Effective Demand Generation does not stop once you acquire the customer.
-Demand Generation Programs need to be designed to focus on cross-sell, upsell and retention of your current customers.
+Effective demand marketing does not stop once you acquire the customer.
+Demand marketing programs need to be designed to focus on cross-sell, up-sell and retention of your current customers.
 It can be much easier and less costly to sell to an existing customer than it is to land a new one.